 Alcohol Tapering Schedule

-The process of reducing alcohol consumption should begin with your baseline of use, since your taper schedule depends on how much you drink before you start decreasing your intake.
-To calculate your baseline, you need to know how many standard drinks you drink in a day.
+Reducing alcohol consumption should begin with determining your baseline of use since your taper schedule depends on how much you drink before you start decreasing your intake.
+To calculate your baseline, you must know how many standard drinks you consume daily.